Gynko/friidrett/README.md

 We started by making a design of the whole app, to be able to see how we wanted it to look like, as well as being able to plan the different features and React components.

+We used Midjourney and DALL-E to create the graphical assets.

 ![Design](https://github.com/Gynko/friidrett/blob/main/Github%20Images/Screenshot%202023-10-23%20at%2018.29.09.png)

+# 3. App architecture